 There is probably no food that causes as much debate and confusion as tofu.
 People seem to have a love it or hate it stance towards this block of soy.
 I completely understand.
 I used to think I hated tofu from the few times a spongy piece ended up in my Chinese food.
 But once I stopped eating meat, I had to re-evaluate my relationship with tofu.
-It took a lot of trial and error, but I not only came to love tofu, I also learned all the tips and tricks to make it incredible.
+It took a lot of trial and error, but not only did I come to love tofu, I also learned all the tips and tricks to make it incredible.

 There are a lot of questions regarding tofu: how to buy it, what’s the difference between the types, and of course, how to cook it so it has lots of flavor and a pleasing texture.
 If you’ve got questions, I’ve got the answers.
 This is Tofu 101: your guide to all things tofu.